01442 838195

 Volkswagentouran1115-blog

 The Volkswagen Touran is an award-winning and well-established MPV.
-The perfect family car, which is big enough for everyone and the dog, the Touran is also compact enough to squeeze into some fairly tight parking spots.
-All Tourans have a decent 8-inch touchscreen infotainment system as standard, complete with Bluetooth, a USB port and DAB radio, and with the SE versions you also get VW’s Discover Navigation system, which adds sat-nav to the list of features too.
-And what insurance group does this sit in, we hear you ask?
-You’ll find the SE-spec turbocharged models like this 1.5 TSI Evo SE in Group 18.
+The perfect family car, big enough for everyone and the dog, the Touran is also compact enough to squeeze into some fairly tight parking spots.
+All Tourans have a decent eight-inch touchscreen infotainment system as standard, complete with Bluetooth, a USB port and DAB radio, and SE versions add satnav to the list of features too.
+What insurance group does this sit in, you ask?
+SE-spec turbocharged models like this 1.5 TSI Evo SE are in Group 19.
+Very reasonable.

 SEAT Leon